Wen-ChuangChou/Wen-ChuangChou.github.io/index.md

 I developed an **AI agent** (using the `smolagent` package) capable of dynamic decision-making, iterative query reformulation, and intelligent document evaluation.
 A key contribution is an **optimized parallel processing pipeline** for efficient FAISS-based vector database creation from technical documentation.
 This framework fundamentally improves LLM output grounding through advanced reasoning and self-correction.

 **Performance Highlights:**
-Evaluated on a technical Q\&A dataset, Agentic RAG consistently demonstrated superior accuracy across various LLMs compared to both Standard RAG and standalone LLM performance:
+Evaluated on a technical Q&A dataset, Agentic RAG consistently demonstrated superior accuracy across various LLMs compared to both Standard RAG and standalone LLM performance:

 |         Model         | Agentic RAG Accuracy | Standard RAG Accuracy | LLM Only Accuracy |
 |:---------------------:|:--------------------:|:----------------------:|:------------------:|